AlephG/comp-neuro-503/README.md

 ## Reverse correlation and visual receptive fields

-In this project, I recover the temporal filter and non-linearity
+In this project, I recover the temporal filter and static non-linearity from 1D and 3D temporal inputs to a neuron and its ouputs.